vijai-veerapandian/sonarqube-setup/README.md

 ---

-SonarQube is ready to play with analysising the code!
+SonarQube is ready to play with code analysis!